Model free collision aggregation for the computation of escape distributions

 We consider now the normal approximation.
-Then in this case $\sum_{j=1}^n a_j \tau_j$ looks like a random walk and, in view of the estimation \eqref{eq:reflection_ineq} if we accept and error $\epsilon$, we will set $n$ such that~:
+Then in this case $\sum_{j=1}^n a_j \tau_j$ looks like a Brownian motion and, in view of the estimation \eqref{eq:reflection_ineq} if we accept and error $\epsilon$, we will set $n$ such that:

-But $\sum_{j=1}^n a_j \tau_j$ has mean $0$ and variance $n \varsigma^2 / \sigma^2$ so the probability to be larger than $D/v$ will be small when $ \frac{D \sigma }{v \varsigma \sqrt{n}}$ is large enough (of the order of $6$), giving the aggregation rule~:
+But $\sum_{j=1}^n a_j \tau_j$ has mean $0$ and variance $n \varsigma^2 / \sigma^2$ so the probability to be larger than $D/v$ will be small when $ \frac{D \sigma }{v \varsigma \sqrt{n}}$ is large enough (of the order of $6$), giving the aggregation rule:

 As before, this rule will be used when $n$ is large enough, we take $n$ larger than some $n_\Ncal$ that is set to $n_\Ncal:=300$.
 Note that the dependence with respect to $D\sigma$ is quadratic and not linear as in corollary~\ref{cor:exit_spatial_S21D} (recall that $\varsigma=1$ when $\Dcal=\{-1,1\}$).
 The dependence on the tolerance $\epsilon$ is very weak, because the $1-\epsilon/2$ quantile of the normal law increase very slowly when $\epsilon \to 0$.